 Fig. 10.
-FE model validation: a) Tensile failure of the concrete after FE analysis; b) Reference model results (Mirzabozorg and Kianoush, 2008); and c) Results obtained from the shaking table (Wilcoski et al., 2001)
+FE model validation (a) tensile failure of the concrete after finite element analysis; (b) reference model results (Kianoush, 2008) (c) Results obtained from the shaking table (Wilcoski et al., 2001).

 Fig. 11.
-FE model validation: a) Relative displacement of the dam crest in the FE model; and b) Reference model results (Mirzabozorg and Kianoush, 2008)
+FE model validation (a) relative displacement of the dam crest in the FE model; (b) reference model results (Kianoush, 2008)

-7. Thermal Crack Modeling
+7. Thermal crack modeling

 Results of the FE model show that the critical regions of the dam during an earthquake are the upper one-third region of the dam from the downstream side (dam throat) and the interface of the structure and foundation form the upstream side (dam heel), where the dam throat is the most critical region of the dam from seismic point of view.
-In this paper, as shown in Figure 12 the behavior of a thermal crack is evaluated supposing the crack is located at the dam throat, where is the most critical region on the dam.
+In this paper, as shown in Fig. 12 the behavior of a thermal crack is evaluated supposing the crack is located at the dam throat, where is the most critical region on the dam.
 The crack length is equal to the external concrete thickness (3 m) and the crack height is equal to the thickness of the RCD concrete (1 m).

-According to the mentioned details, this crack is generated at the height of 66.5 m in the FE model and is evaluated under 7 earthquake records which were introduced in the Table 1.
+According to the mentioned details, this crack is generated at the height of 66.5 m in the FE model and is evaluated under 7 earthquake records which were introduced in the Table (1).

-8. Finite Element Analysis Results
+8. Finite element analysis results

-The FE model is subjected to the rotational and translational components of the earthquake records mentioned in Table 1 and the results of the nonlinear FE analysis are then evaluated.
+The FE model is subjected to the rotational and translational components of the earthquake records mentioned in Table (1) and the results of the nonlinear FE analysis are then evaluated.
 To validate J integral method, the crack behavior is evaluated using concrete tensile damage method under one of the earthquake records and the results are compared with the estimated values of J integral.
 Then, the crack behavior is also evaluated under 6 remaining earthquake records.
-Figure 13 shows the results of the FE analysis on Koyna dam under Kocaeli earthquake (1999) for two conditions of regarding rotational component and neglecting it.
+Fig. 13 shows the results of the FE analysis on Koyna dam under Kocaeli earthquake (1999) for two conditions of regarding rotational component and neglecting it.
+The FE analysis results of this dam under Kocaeli earthquake are summarized in Table (4).
+In this table, the obtained values refer to the maximum relative displacement of the dam, maximum base shear, and maximum J integral value, for both conditions.
+It can be seen that taking into account of the rotational component leads to 2 percent reduction in the maximum displacement response and 20 percent reduction in maximum base shear response of the dam; while the J integral estimated value of the three components condition is about twice of the two component condition value.